TheBlueDrara/Nginx_Setup/TASK.md

-# Nginx Task
+# 🚀 Nginx Configuration Task

-Create shell script that will setup user_dir, auth, auth with pam and CGI scripting.
+Create a shell script that sets up the following optional Nginx features:

+- 🏠 **User Public Directory** (`user_dir`)
+- 🔐 **Basic Authentication**
+- 🧩 **PAM-based Authentication**
+- ⚙️ **CGI Scripting Support**

+---

-### Tasks
+### ✅ Objectives

-- Check that nginx is installed
+- 📦 **Verify Nginx Installation**
+  Ensure Nginx is installed; if not, prompt or install it.

+- 🌐 **Check Virtual Host Configuration**
-- Check that virtual host is configured, if not ask for virtual-host name and configure it.
+  Confirm that a virtual host is configured.
+If not, prompt for a domain name and configure it.

-- Check that dependecies of user_dir, auth and CGI are present, if not install
-- Provide argument based system for installing and configuring each of the options above.
+- 🔍 **Check & Install Dependencies**
+  Verify that required packages for `user_dir`, `auth`, and `CGI` are present.
+Install missing dependencies automatically.

+- 🧰 **Support for Arguments & Flags**
+  Implement a flexible argument-based system to configure each feature individually or in combination via command-line flags.

+---

+This script should be modular, reusable, and user-friendly.
+Bonus points for adding colorful logging and help menus!

 [Link](https://gitlab.com/vaiolabs-io/nginx-shallow-dive)